arvigeus/AZ-204/Questions/App Service.md

 Question: In Azure App Service running on Basic plan, the Health Check feature pings a specified path every minute.
 What actions are taken if an instance fails to respond with a valid status code?

 - [ ] It's marked unhealthy and immediately replaced.
-- [ ] It's marked unhealthy and removed from the load balancer, and if it stays unhealthy for an hour, it's replaced.
+- [x] It's marked unhealthy and removed from the load balancer, and if it stays unhealthy for an hour, it's replaced.
 - [ ] It's marked unhealthy, and has to be manually fixed.
 - [ ] It's marked unhealthy, and the x-ms-auth-internal-token request header is checked against the WEBSITE_AUTH_ENCRYPTION_KEY environment variable to confirm status.

-Answer: This option accurately describes the process of Health Checks in Azure App Service.
-An instance is marked unhealthy and removed from the load balancer if it fails to respond with a valid status code after 10 requests.
+Answer: An instance is marked unhealthy and removed from the load balancer if it fails to respond with a valid status code after 10 requests.
 If it stays unhealthy for an hour, it's replaced (only for Basic+).

 ---